 - The scope of impact the individual’s contribution has in the local government area

 The selection criteria for Community Activity of the Year are:

 - The quality of the activity

-- The scope of impact the event has in the local government area
+- The scope of impact the activity has in the local government area

 - The activities contribution to the community